 Visit the Contact Us page for how to contact him between shows.

-The January 2017 monthly Greater Atlanta Coin Show begins the thirtieth year of the monthly coin shows.
+The 2019 monthly Greater Atlanta Coin Shows are the thirty-second year of the monthly coin shows.

 In its history, the coin show has been in a few venues in the North Metro area.
 One hotel was our home for a number of years, but they would not renew our contract for 1996.
 Instead, they wanted their space available for potential rental associated with the Atlanta Centennial Olympic Games.